Reviewers: Megan A. Jones

 This activity will walk you through the fundamental principles of working with raster data in R.

-- What a raster dataset is and its fundamental attributes.
+- Describe what a raster dataset is and its fundamental attributes.

-- How to import rasters into `R` using the raster library.
+- Import rasters into R using the raster library.

 About Raster Data

 Raster or “gridded” data are data that are saved in pixels.
 In the spatial world, each pixel represents an area on the Earth’s surface.
 For example in the raster below, each pixel represents a particular land cover class that would be found in that location in the real world.
-More on rasters here.
+More on rasters in the The Relationship Between Raster Resolution, Spatial extent & Number of Pixels tutorial.

-To work with rasters in R, we need two key libraries,
+To work with rasters in R, we need two key packages,

-To install the raster library you can use
+To install the raster package you can use

 sp should also install.
 Also install the